kartik-v/bootstrap-fileinput/README.md

 - `icon`: the icon to render before the caption text.
 - `caption`: the template for rendering the caption.
 - `modal`: the template for rendering the modal (for text file preview zooming).
-- `progress`: the template for the progress bar when upload is in progress (for batch/mass uploads).
+- `progress`: the template for the progress bar when upload is in progress (for batch/mass uploads and within each preview thumbnail for async/single uploads).
+The upload progress bar when displayed within each thumbnail will be wrapped inside a container having a CSS class of `file-thumb-progress`.
 The following tags will be parsed and replaced automatically:
     - `{percent}`: will be replaced with the upload progress percentage.
 - `footer`: the template for the footer section of each file preview thumbnail.
 The following tags will be parsed and replaced automatically:
     - `{actions}`: will be replaced with the output of the `actions` template.